The digital transformation of the UK construction industry

 The 5G Future

 5G is fast becoming the main focus for the digital transformation of the UK Construction industry.
 5G promises a more reliable, faster internet with greater capacity than previous models.
-EE first launched this service in 2019 and planned for a wider rollout in 2020.
+EE launched this service in 2019 and planned a broader rollout in 2020.
 The first construction site in the UK to use this technology was the China State Construction Engineering Corp earlier this year.
 It is widely considered that 5G has the potential to transform the construction industry across all projects and at every stage of construction delivery.

 Augmented Reality and Virtual Reality

-Among the digital technologies that 5G promises to transform, Augmented Reality (AR) is considered to be one of the leading players for the future of the construction industry.
+Among the digital technologies that 5G promises to transform, Augmented Reality (AR) is considered one of the leading players in the construction industry’s future.
 AR describes the integration of computer-generated and camera-generated images of a project.
 In construction, this technology allows the user to visualise what a building project will look like before the building has even begun.

 AR can be used to improve the efficiency of a construction project during the planning phase.
-By transferring design models onto the building site itself, users can easily spot any design flaws and resolve them by simply altering the model.
+By transferring design models onto the building site, users can easily spot any design flaws and resolve them by simply altering the model.
 This method makes it easier to identify potential flaws than methods that don’t use AR, where 3D design models are turned into 2D documents after every change is made to a project.
-AR then increases efficiency and reduces costs by reducing the likelihood of projects being delayed because of issues spotted in the building and completion stage.
+AR then increases efficiency and reduces costs by reducing the likelihood of delayed projects because of issues spotted in the building and completion stage.
 This method can also be used for educational purposes, to train students to spot potential hazards in a safe environment and with no significant consequence.

-Overall, connected construction is important for the digital transformation of the UK construction industry as it allows us to agree on a shared vision for the future of infrastructure; this is crucial now more than ever.
+Overall, connected construction is essential for the digital transformation of the UK construction industry as it allows us to agree on a shared vision for the future of infrastructure; this is crucial now more than ever.

-In conclusion, it is clear that the digital transformation of UK construction is vital to ensure the survival and resilience of the industry for the future.
+In conclusion, the digital transformation of UK construction is vital to ensure the survival and resilience of the industry for the future.
 The paths for transformation include: